 A substance is obtained in accordance with a steam distillation process of the leaves from Mentha arvensis.
-The chemical analysis of the Mentha arvensis extract thus manufactured indicates that this substance consists of several stereo-isomers including the constituent (-)-menthol (i.e. (1R,2S,5R)-5-methyl-2-(propan-2yl)cyclohexanol).
+The chemical analysis of the Mentha arvensis extract thus manufactured indicates that this substance consists of several stereo-isomers including the constituent (-)-menthol (i.e. (1R,2S,5R)-5-methyl-2-(propan-2-yl)cyclohexanol).
 All the constituents in the substance were originally present in the leaves.
 This substance fulfils the requirements for substances which occur in nature, if they are not chemically modified.

-The substance isolated in example 1 is further processed by crystallisation in water and ethanol to isolate (-)-menthol to remove impurities.
-As this process did not result in the chemical modification of the substance within the meaning of Article 3(40), and the substance therefore fulfils the requirements for substances which occur in nature, if they are not chemically modified.
+The substance isolated in example 1 is further processed by crystallisation in water and ethanol to isolate (-)-menthol and to remove other constituents.
+Although this process did not result in the chemical modification of the substance within the meaning of Article 3(40), the substance does nevertheless not fulfil the requirements for substances which occur in nature, if they are not chemically modified.
+Therefore the substance does not fulfil the requirements for substances which occur in nature, if they are not chemically modified.
+Therefore the substance does not fulfil the requirements for substances which occur in nature, if they are not chemically modified.